It's Time to Treat Teachers as Talent

 Replace compliance-based, one-size-fits-all PD and observation-based feedback with a job-embedded talent development and individualized coaching model that enhances agency because it is based on evidence of practice.

-03: Individualized Pathways Toward Mastery
+03: Individualized Pathways Toward Proficiency

 04: Advanced Educator Growth Analytics